Ralmryr/gitr/README.md

 ### Goals

 This project acts as a first Rust project.
 Its goal will be to create a simple repository system, that will be the core of a future visualization system.
+However, it will not track changes in files like actual git.

 ### Roadmap